daveagp/google-photos-api-python-quickstart/README.md

 * Check for duplicate photos (e.g. with different size) by looking for duplicate exif timestamps or filenames.

 * Somehow deal with non-jpg things

+* What's the deal with grouped multiple photos where there is a "main" one

+* Exclude certain folders, e.g. archival construction of plumbing

+* Don't forget to organize the wedding day photos